New York Mesothelioma Cases and Statistics: 2026 Update

 World Trade Center

-The collapse of the Twin Towers on September 11, 2001, released an estimated 400 tons of asbestos along with other toxins into Lower Manhattan.
+The collapse of the Twin Towers on September 11, 2001, released asbestos along with other toxins into Lower Manhattan.
 First responders, recovery workers, residents, and office workers in the surrounding area were exposed.
-The WTC Health Program monitors more than 100,000 people for 9/11-related conditions, including mesothelioma.
+The WTC Health Program now monitors approximately 140,000 people for 9/11-related conditions, including mesothelioma.

 Manufacturing

-Upstate New York’s manufacturing sector, including steel mills in Buffalo, the Carrier Corporation in Syracuse, and Grumman aerospace on Long Island, exposed workers to asbestos insulation, gaskets, and industrial components across decades of operation.
+Upstate New York’s manufacturing sector, including steel mills in Buffalo and aerospace manufacturing on Long Island, exposed workers to asbestos insulation, gaskets, and industrial components across decades of operation.

 Who Is Most at Risk